Highlights

 Alternatively, we also have the Chola Circuit Trek, which includes a trek to Gokyo Lake, Chola Pass, and the base camp.
 Gokyo Lake Everest Base Camp Trek.

-We also available a Everest Base Camp Trek-14 Days trek which means you can hike up to EBC and back to Lukla which is one of the popular trekking packages for the Everest region.
+We also available a trek Everest Base Camp Trek-14 Days which means you can hike up to EBC and back to Lukla which is one of the popular trekking packages for the Everest region.

 Finally, if you also want to climb a peak above 6,000 meters on the way, we will arrange a trip to the Island Peak/Labuche Peak summit after the EBC hike.

 If you want to avoid the drive from Kathmandu to Manthali, you can book a helicopter to Lukla.
-Booking the helicopter will cost you around 550 USD extra if five people share the cost.
+Booking the helicopter will cost you around 500 USD extra if five people share the cost.

 Note: Trekking through Kongma La is optional.
 If we do not want to tackle the strenuous Kongma La pass today and want to go directly to Lobuche from Chhukung, we can do that too.